GeneralWadaling/DeCiv/README.md

 Please contact me through Github or Discord if you find bugs or have suggestions!

 You are free to use any assets from this mod; please provide credit to me if you do.
 Thanks :)

+Known issues:
+Some translations do not appear correctly - Ruins/Rubble may display as Jungle/Forest, Water as Gold, etc in some contexts Constructed buildings can still function without coal/uranium/power if access to these is lost Ice incorrectly generates in water tiles